-In any case, the Vanquish is a small versatile gadget and will serve you well on trips and adventures.
+In any case, the Vanquish is a versatile small powerful binocular and will serve you well on trips and adventures.

 On the other hand, if you like the parameters of the Vortex Diamondback above, but would like an alternative, that is also more budget friendly, then Wingspan is one manufacturer to check out.

 The thing about Wingspan is that they make binoculars specifically for birders and they do get a lot of praise from that community.
 You see, if a binocular is good enough for bird watching, it’s going to be good enough for most other things.
 Birdwatchers use optics to watch little colorful details on creatures who move quickly and suddenly.
 You need top-notch equipment for that.

 Though this 8×32 model is not the optimal solution for birding (I’d recommend 8×42 for that purpose), it’s certainly one of the best in class and will serve well for almost any general purpose.
 It’s got all sorts of optical enhancements, such as ED glass, phase correction coatings etc.

 It provides a very nice wide field of view of 393 feet at 1000 yds and just 6.5 foot close focus for close-up watching.